jdreese79/PiInTheSky/README.md

 February 1st- Finish Planning

+Februuary 8th- solidworks design almost complete

-Febrary 8th- solidworks design complete
+Febrary 15th- solidworks design complete and ready to get printed out

-February 15th- solidworks parts printed out
+February 22nd- solidworks parts printed out

-February 22nd- components wired/ soldering finished
+March 1st- components wired/ soldering finished

-March 1st- styrofoam cut out/ progress on the code (make sure all part are correctly wired)
+March 8th- styrofoam cut out/ progress on the code (make sure all part are correctly wired)

-March 8th- slingshot in progress
+March 15th- slingshot in progress

-March 15th- wood parts for slingshot cut/ get accelerometer to work at startup and save all data
+March 22nd- wood parts for slingshot cut/ get accelerometer to work at startup and save all data

-March 22nd- slingshot finalized/ figure out how to make LED turn on at apex
+March 29th- slingshot finalized/ figure out how to make LED turn on at apex

-March 29th- progress on code

 April 12th- progress on code

-April 19th- progress on code

-April 26th- progress on code... however long this takes (final step for code: make it headless/ starts on its own at startup)
+April 19th- progress on code... however long this takes (final step for code: make it headless/ starts on its own at startup)

-May 3rd-

-May 10th-

-May 17th-

-May 24th-

-May 31st-

 ### Timeline